hyperion-rt/hyperion/docs/installation/fortran_dependencies.rst

 If you do not have root access to the machine you are using, then replace ``/usr/local`` in the following instructions by e.g. ``$HOME/usr``.
-In addition, you should not ever include ``sudo`` in any of the commands.
+In addition, you should never include ``sudo`` in any of the commands.

 Automated Installation
 ======================